Toxic Plants to Cats

 If your cat eats azalea your cat will start trembling and having trouble coordinating and finally your cat may collapse.

-Caladium – If your cat is unfortunate enough to have chewed on this plant, your cat will develop diarrhea and start to vomit.
+If your cat is unfortunate enough to have chewed on the Caladium, your cat will develop diarrhea and start to vomit.
 Your cat will also start to shake its head and have great difficulty breathing.

 Creeping Charlie – However nice this plant may look, it is not cat friendly.
 If your cat digests parts of a Creeping Charlie, the cat will have cramps and experience vomiting and diarrhea.

-Dieffenbachia – They are quite decorative but should not be found in a cat owners home.
+Dieffenbachia is also known by the popular name “Dumb Cane”. – It is quite decorative but should not be found in a cat owners home.

 Eating this plant will affect your cat’s central nervous system and that certainly is bad news for your beloved cat.